Muhammad-1990/machine-learning-projects/README.md

-# ml-jupyter-notebooks
+# Machine-Learning-Projects
-A collection of machine learning python scripts
+A collection of machine learning python scripts available as jupyter notebooks